Coventry: History and politics

-Coventry is well known for the mythical 11th century exploits of Lady Godiva who, according to legend, rode through the city naked on horseback in protest at high taxes being levied on the cityfolk by her husband Leofric, Earl of Mercia.
-Contemporary historians do not dispute that lady Godiva was a real figure, however this event is considered mythical.
+Coventry is well known for the mythical 11th century exploits of Lady Godiva who, according to legend, rode through the city naked on horseback in protest at high taxes being levied on the city folk by her husband Leofric, Earl of Mercia.
+Contemporary historians do not dispute that lady Godiva was a real figure, as she was the first woman to be mentioned in the Domesday Book (1086), however her ride is considered mythical.
 The residents of the city were commanded to look away as she rode, but one man did not and was allegedly struck blind.
 He became known as Peeping Tom thus originating a new idiom, or metonym, in English.
 There is a Grade II* listed statue of her in the city centre, which for 18 years had been underneath a Cathedral Lanes shopping centre canopy, removed in October 2008.
 There is also a bust of Peeping Tom looking out across Hertford Street shopping precinct, and overlooking Broadgate and the statue of Godiva is a clock where, at every hour, Lady Godiva appears on her horse while being watched by Peeping Tom.

-The Labour politician Mo Mowlam was educated in Coventry; trade union organiser Tom Mann and National Socialist Movement leader Colin Jordan also came from the city.
-The statesman and founder of modern Australia, Sir Henry Parkes, was born in Canley in 1815.
+Julins Palmer, the English Protestant martyr who was burned at the stake in 1556 during the reign of Mary I, was a native of Coventry.
+Christopher Davenport the 17th century Catholic theologian, religious controversialist, and royal chaplain was born in Coventry.